 With time running out, the 65ft steel schooner was going to be sold for scrap and Dave’s dream would sink with it unless he could find an investor to fund the final phase of the build.

 Left paralysed down his left side after the stroke, Denning was still living in a caravan in Discovery Quay just feet away from his pride and joy; this always giving him the motivation and determination to finish the project but his debilitating condition made life hard.
 Life was really tough and his dream was slipping away.

 Touched by the former maintenance engineer’s plight, friends and family started fundraising to find the additional £60,000 needed to get the boat on the water with him on board.
 They all worked tirelessly to no avail.

 Sadly, Dave passed away in 2018, thus leaving his dream ship partly completed.
-View the boat on Rightboat here.
-Hartley Custom Steel Schooner for sale in the United Kingdom for £75,000
+This boat is now sold on rightboat but visit the website for more similar boats for sale.

 The boat is being sold at auction by Cremyll Keelboats Ltd, a registered charity which has acquired all rights to a previous tenant of the site on which Prince Madoc stands.

 The charity is exercising a right to sell the vessel and all its accouterments.
 The sale will be affected by an online auction between 13th and 20th January 2019 by GCA Consultants Ltd.

 The successful buyer will be expected to remove Prince Madoc by 30th January 2019.
 This is an opportunity to buy a blue-water cruiser at a fraction of her cost to date.